notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   ![CONTENT DELIVERY CLOUDFRONT](../images/ContentDelivery_CloudFront.PNG)

 - Pricing is different across different geographic regions
-- Aggregated for each edge location, then applied to your bill
+- Aggregated for each edge location, the more discount you get.
+You get an aggregated bill for all the edge locations
-- Data Transfer Out (volume discount)
+- Data Transfer Out (volume discount) but not for Data Transfer In
 - Number of HTTP/HTTPS requests

 ## Networking Costs in AWS per GB - Simplified